Identifying Wild Mushrooms

 - Light-spored gilled mushrooms without a ring

 There are some great resources for identifying wild mushrooms.
 For more information on edible wild mushrooms go to our article Encountering Edible Wild Mushrooms.
-Here's a great list of books that will help you learn how to identify edible mushrooms as well!
+Here's a great list of books that will help you learn about identifying wild mushrooms as well!

 - Peterson's Field Guide to Venomous Animals and Poisonous Plants by Steven Foster, Roger Caras and Roger Tory Peterson